Thailand, the Land of Smiles, has firmly cemented itself as one of the most popular tourist destinations on the planet.

 We’ve been fortunate enough to spend almost an entire year travelling and living in Thailand, and it is honestly one of our favourite countries in the world.

 As part of our travels we’ve seen the best, and worst, of tourist behaviour and impacts here, which is why we have published this guide.

 We are big advocates for sustainable tourism, and we are pleased to see it’s not just a global trend, but a movement that even the Thai government is taking very seriously.

 Before you decide to travel to the Land of Smiles, make sure you read up on these tips and ideas on how to travel to Thailand responsibly.

 The Thai Government’s Own Initiatives

-It’s uplifting to see a government take what may seem like drastic measures to protect their own environment and culture, and they have become an example to other Asian nations on how sustainable tourism can really be beneficial.
+It’s uplifting to see a government take what may seem like drastic measures to protect their own environment and local culture, and they have become an example to other Asian nations on how sustainable tourism can really be beneficial.

 To read more about this, be sure to check out their dedicated website, 7 Greens.

 Here are some examples of what they have done in recent years.

 Every year the Department of National Parks, Wildlife and Plant Conservation takes extreme measures to protect the most heavily-visited regions of the country by closing them to tourists.